surzerker/rwkmulti/README.md

     pip install selenium keyboard
     ```

-3. **Download Firefox:** If you don't have Firefox installed, you can download the latest version from [here](https://www.mozilla.org/firefox/new/).
+3. **Download Chrome:** If you don't have Chrome installed, you can download the latest version from [here]([https://www.mozilla.org/firefox/new/](https://www.google.com/chrome/dr/download/).

-4. **Download GeckoDriver:** To use the script, you'll need the appropriate version of GeckoDriver for your Firefox installation.
-You can download it from [here](https://github.com/mozilla/geckodriver/releases).

-5. **Add GeckoDriver to Your System's PATH:** Place the downloaded GeckoDriver executable in a directory that is included in your system's PATH.
-For example, you can copy it to `C:\windows\system32\`.

 ## Running the Script